a mechanic preparing to replace a car engine

 If a skilled mechanic does the job, gas and diesel engines usually take 8 to 12 hours.
 Hybrid cars and trucks take longer because their engines are bigger and more complex.

-An engine rebuild is cheaper, ranging from $1,500 to $5,000.
-However, if the damaged engine is severe, engine rebuilds sometimes exceed the total cost of an engine replacement.
+An engine rebuild costs between $1,601 and $5,355.
+However, if the damage to the engine is severe, engine rebuilds can exceed the cost of an engine replacement.
 Additionally, the quality of parts can vary, so the estimated rebuild cost can still change.

 First, you’ll have to assess the situation and determine if your engine truly needs a replacement.
 This way, you can tell the mechanic exactly the issues you’ve noticed.
 Next, gather the necessary tools and supplies and prepare a clean, spacious area to work on the car.

-If you’re experienced enough, you can start removing some parts, like the hood and front bumper, draining all fluids from the engine, disconnecting the battery, and removing the engine mount.
+If you’re experienced enough, you can start by removing parts like the hood and front bumper, draining all fluids from the engine, disconnecting the battery, and removing the engine mount.
 It’s still best to let a professional handle the preparations to avoid complications during the engine replacement.

 Related price guides